 - retail value of prizes

-Check out the games of chance registration form in the “Important Links” section for more information.
+Check out the games of chance registration form in the “Additional Resources” section for more information.

 For successful registration, you need to file a surety bond.
 Submit a bond request and one of our surety experts will work with you to ensure you get bonded in a quick and efficient manner!